amit012-bit/amit012-bit/README.md

 ---
 *currently: CSE student at Indian institute of information technology Dharwad,Karnataka
 ---
-##💻 I'm Currently working on...
+**💻 I'm Currently working on...
 *software Engineeering
+*self Development
 ---
 ## 🚀 About Me
-*I'm currently persuing graduation in IIIT Dharwad,Karnataka, I'm a full stack  developer and exploring new skills in software engineering, I love to read, enjoy music and explore nature outdoors.*
+*I'm currently persuing graduation in computer science from IIIT Dharwad,Karnataka, I'm a full stack  developer and exploring new skills in software engineering, I love to read, enjoy music and explore nature outdoors.*
 ---
 ## 🔗📫 How to reach me: ...
 [![linkedin](https://img.shields.io/badge/linkedin-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/amit-prakhar-pandey-b537851b0/)